 In Summary

 No contact recommendations are made to protect children, not to punish parents.
 They are usually temporary and reviewed as more information becomes available.
-Courts and CAFCASS want children to have safe, meaningful relationships with both parents—unless it’s unsafe to do so.
+Courts and CAFCASS generally support safe, meaningful relationships with both parents, unless there are safety concerns.

 If you’re facing this situation, stay engaged, seek clarity, and remember that arrangements can change as risks are addressed.